burnszac001/energystorm/README.md

 4. Bootstrap classes: bg-dark, text-light, nav-bar, fixed-top, nav-item, nav-link, active can be placed on the link to set it as active for the page.
 5. A class can be set to elements.
 Created objects can represent actual elements.
 6. You can use document.createRange().createContextualFragment() to create element nodes from strings.
+7. Using Express:
+    The app is created using a new instance of the express class "const app = express();" Then the app listens on a port "app.listen(port, () => {});" The router is initiated using another class instance "var router = express.Router();" The app uses the router with the "use" member function "app.use(path, router);" The router class has member functions for each of the http requests "router.get(path, function); router.post(path, function);"